ChoGGi/Stylish-Custom/README.md

-Press ! to type !important (can be changed in edit dialog) Select and un/comment/merge lines of text Preview/unpreview style changes without closing dialog Lots more...
+Press ! to type !important (can be changed in edit dialog) Select and un/comment/merge lines of text Preview/unpreview style changes without closing dialog Toggle styles based on which page you're on
+Lots more...
 ```